Urban lichens 1 guide

 Step outside the door and look closely at the surfaces around you.
 Look out for almost circular painted patches on the pavement, on walls, on the bark of trees and on roofs.
 Lichens do not look like green plants.
 They also lack leaves.
 Many lichens have distinctive colours, from white, yellow and grey to green and brown.
 They are composite organisms, made up of fungus and one or more algae living together.
 For one thing, the algal partner produces essential nutrients through photosynthesis.
 At the same time, the fungal partner provides the body in which the algae live.

 This is a good time to look at urban lichens, as levels of sulphur dioxide, air pollution and acid rain have been falling rapidly.
-Many leafy lichens are growing in sites in central London where they may not have been present for 200 years.
+Indeed many leafy lichens are growing in sites in central London where they have been present for 200 years.
+Use the Urban lichens 1 guide to explore lichens in your local area.